thetron/menumatic/README.md

 # Todo

-I have some big ideas for Menumatic, but there should be enough functionality in there to service the majority of web apps.
-If you have any feature requests, feel free to [open an issue](http://github.com/thetron/menumatic/issues) - I'd love to get some feedback!
+I have some big ideas for Menumatic, but there should be enough functionality in there to service the vast majority of web apps.
+If you have any feature requests or questions, feel free to [open an issue](http://github.com/thetron/menumatic/issues) - I'd love to get some feedback!

 This is what I have planned for some future releases:

 * __Tests__ I know I should've been doing this properly from the start, but i'm still trying to get my head around TDD.
-This is definitely a big priority for Menumatic however.
+However, this is definitely a big priority for Menumatic.

-* __More configuration options__ Ideally, I want the ability to configure just about every aspect of Menumatic.
+* __More configuration options__

 # Credits